adrianhall/adrianhall.github.io/_posts/2024/2024-07-06-commonjs-to-esm.md

 title:  "Converting a TypeScript project from CommonJS to ESM"
 date:   2024-07-06
 categories:
-  - TypeScript
+  - Web
 tags:
-  - TypeScript
+  - javascript
-  - Tips
+  - typescript
 ---

 I haven't made much progress on my own projects recently because of a project at work.
 Specifically, I am currently maintaining a CLI tool written in TypeScript about five years ago.
 It hasn't really been looked after on a consistent basis, but some of the libraries that it uses (specifically, [update-notifier](https://www.npmjs.com/package/update-notifier) and [wait-on](https://www.npmjs.com/package/wait-on)) have some security issues.
 Now, this is a development CLI tool, so the actual vulnerabilities don't affect production code.
 Still, many people don't like to use tools that are flagged for high risk vulnerabilities (and I can't say I blame them).
 The CLI tool is transpiled into JavaScript using the [CommonJS](https://en.wikipedia.org/wiki/CommonJS) module system.